HariyonoRizki2/BuHaraWedding/README.md

 ### Security Vulnerabilities

-If you find any security vulnerabilities in this undangan, please email DKL via [dewanakretarta29@gmail.com](mailto:dewanakretarta29@gmail.com).
+If you find any security vulnerabilities in this undangan, please email KIKI via [hai@kiki-id.tk](mailto:hai@kiki-id.tk).

 ### License